 Rather than setting your preferences in these areas on a listing-by-listing basis, you can streamline the process by creating templates.
 These templates can then be applied when creating new listings or even used to update multiple existing listings.

 If your business policy preferences vary depending on what you're selling, you can create a range of different templates.
-This gives you the flexibility to apply different payment, postage, or returns details depending on what you're listing.
-To start using business policies, you'll need to opt in - opens in new window or tab.
+This gives you the flexibility to apply different payment, postage, or return details depending on what you're listing.
+To start using business policies, you need to opt in - opens in new window or tab.